New Studies Back Benefits of Organic Diet: Conventional agriculture produces “hollow food”, with low levels of nutrients and vitamins

 By Stephen Leahy

-(originally published in 2006, two authoritative 2007 studies with similar findings are referenced at the end)
+(Originally published in 2006, two authoritative 2007 studies with similar findings are referenced at the end)

 Organic foods protect children from the toxins in pesticides, while foods grown using modern, intensive agricultural techniques contain fewer nutrients and minerals than they did 60 years ago, according to two new scientific studies.